9th Annual Building Resilience Through Private-Public Partnerships Conference

 brought to you by: Toyota

-Throughout the COVID-19 pandemic we have seen donations arriving in many forms to contribute to recovery efforts.
-While several organizations prioritized monetary donations, there has been a significant increase in donations of PPE and other essential supplies.
-Corporate philanthropy is now pivoting into long-term investments and understanding where funding is most needed.
-This session will go into detail on how strategic giving is making an impact in the COVID-19 recovery phase.
+Throughout the COVID-19 pandemic, donations have been arriving in many forms for recovery efforts.
+While several organizations have prioritized monetary donations, there has been a significant increase in donations of PPE and other essential supplies.
+Corporate philanthropy is now pivoting into long-term investments and an understanding of where funding is most needed.
+This session will detail how strategic giving is making an impact on the COVID-19 recovery phase.

 Breakout Session: Reimagining Capitalism in a World on Fire

-The most recent book by renowned Harvard professor looks at navigating a world faced with unprecedented challenge but also extraordinary opportunity for capitalism to reimagine itself.
-The author will help attendees understand how change takes place through corporate examples and discuss how the worlds of finance, governance, and leadership must evolve to meet current demand.
+This most recent book by renowned Harvard professor Rebecca Henderson looks at navigating a world faced with unprecedented challenges but also with extraordinary opportunity for capitalism to reimagine itself.
+The author will discuss how change takes place through corporate examples and how finance, governance, and leadership must evolve to meet current demands.

 Leading During a Pandemic

 - Remarks by the National Guard Bureau on Coordinated Leadership